 Best Reading Nook Ever

 The old train terminal is enough to spark any young imagination.
 To keep the imaginations chugging along, there is the most amazing reading nook.
-The underneath of the arches of the bricks form the perfect space for kids to curl up and get lost in a book.
+The beautiful brick arches make perfect reading nooks.
 Cushions, well stocked bookshelves, and the magical-hideout-feel make the reading nook one of the most popular places at the museum.

 The museum features over a dozen exhibits for children to get hands on and learn, from puzzle stations to an exploration maze to play hide and seek in.

 Other Savannah Tips

 The Savannah Children’s Museum also has a playground and an old train car turned into a playhouse.
 The museum is small.
 It only takes a few hours to do it all but it’s such a uniquely wonderful place with the historical setting and fun activities that I definitely recommend it.
 It’s an ideal place to give the kids a break from the more grown up history museums and tours.

 On the same property, combine the Georgia State Railroad Museum with your Children’s Museum visit, and those wonderful vintage trains will get any Thomas or train lover “chuffed.”